thoughtspot/thoughtspot.github.io/_app-integrate/data-api/about-data-api.md

 ## Direct Search-to-Embed API

 The [Direct Search-to-Embed API]({{ site.baseurl }}/app-integrate/data-api/direct-search-to-embed.html#) enables searching directly from an external application or web page to pull data from ThoughtSpot.
 This feature was introduced in ThoughtSpot 5.0.
 When using it, you can access data stored in ThoughtSpot directly.
-You do not need to save a search result to a pinboard and then reference it using the visualization's URL.
+You do not have to save a search result to a pinboard and then reference it using the visualization's URL.

 ## Public API reference